sodadata/docs/soda-cl/optional-config.md

 ### Define zones using alert configurations

 Use alert configurations to write checks that define fail or warn zones.
-By establishing these zones, the check results register as more severe the further a measurement falls outside the parameters you specify as acceptable for your data quality.
+By establishing these zones, the check results register as more severe the further a measured value falls outside the threshold parameters you specify as acceptable for your data quality.

 The example that follows defines split warning and failure zones in which inner is good, and outer is bad.
 The chart below illustrates the pass (white), warn (yellow), and fail (red) zones.
 Note that an individual check only ever yields one check result.
 If your check triggers both a `warn` and a `fail`, the check result only displays the more serious, failed check result.